Jeffrey-P-McAteer/schedmap/readme.md

 SchedMap also has a client component; the `src/www/` directory holds the largest pieces of the web app used to display scheduling state information to a browser.
 The browser capabilities can also be done via CLI by calling `schedmap client [other arguments]`, but this is still incomplete.

+# Directory layout

+Server code is in `src/`, browser client app code is mostly in `src/www`, but just because a file is under `www/` does not mean it will be served, a route must be added in `src/routes.rs` which serves the resource.

+`test-assets` should be used to store example data used during testing new capabilities.

 # Plans